What is an Annuity?

 It’s hard to know what’s a good annuity rate for you without knowing your individual circumstances.
 That’s because your retirement annuity formula used to calculate your rate depends on so much, including your state of health, your age and your smoker status among other factors.

-What is true is that often the best annuity rates aren’t found by sticking with your pension provider – just like any financial product, it pays to shop around to find the best deal.
-That’s where Drewberry can step in to compare annuities and find you the best deal.
+What is true is that often the best annuity rates aren’t found by sticking with your pension provider – just like any financial product, it pays to shop around to find the most appropriate deal for your circumstances.

 After all, if you do opt for an annuity you have to live on that income for the rest of your life, so you need to maximise your pension pot and make it work as hard as possible.